OpenEvalProject/evals/manuscripts/elife-101965/v1/manuscript.md

 By contrast, we expected the effects of the PRh DAP5 infusion to be different among rats exposed to 32 sound-light pairings in stage 1 (Experiment 2B).
 Specifically, we hypothesized that increasing the number of sound-light pairings from 8 to 32 would change the way that rats integrate the sound-light and light-shock memories: they would cease to be integrated through formation of a mediated sound-shock memory and, instead, be integrated through chaining at the time of testing with the sound.
 Hence, we expected that, among rats exposed to 32 sound-light pairings in Experiment 2B, acquisition of fear to the sound would not require activation of PRh NMDA receptors in stage 2 and, hence, be unaffected by the PRh infusion of DAP5 immediately prior to stage 2: that is, rats that receive a PRh infusion of DAP5 in stage 2 would freeze just as much during test presentations of the sound alone as the vehicle-infused controls.

-## Experiment 2A: Rats exposed to eight sound-light pairings in stage 1
+### Experiment 2A: Rats exposed to eight sound-light pairings in stage 1

-## Conditioning
+#### Conditioning

 The baseline levels of freezing during conditioning and test sessions were low (<10%) and did not differ between groups (largest F(1,16) = 2.234; p=0.154).
 Conditioning of the light was successful.
 The mean (± SEM) levels of freezing to the light on its final pairing with shock were 84.4 ± 10.9% in Group 8-VEH and 88.9 ± 7.5% in Group 8-DAP5.
 Freezing to the light increased across the four light-shock pairings in stage 2 (F(1,16) = 70.89; p<0.001; np2 = 0.816; 95% CI: [1.656, 2.771]).
 The rate of this increase did not differ between groups (F(1,16) = 0.339; p=0.569), and there were no significant between-group differences in overall freezing to the light (F(1,16) = 0.248; p=0.625).

-## Test
+#### Test

 Figure 3B shows mean (± SEM) levels of freezing averaged across the eight test presentations of the sound alone (left panel) and light alone (right panel) in Experiment 2A.
 Both groups showed equivalent levels of freezing to the directly conditioned light (F(1,16) < 0.248; p=0.625).
 However, rats that received a PRh infusion of DAP5 (Group 8-DAP5) in stage 2 exhibited significantly less freezing to the preconditioned sound than rats that received a PRh infusion of vehicle only (Group 8-VEH; F(1,16) = 18.645; p=0.001; np2 = 0.538; 95% CI: [0.622, 1.821]).

 ![Figure 3.](https://cdn.elifesciences.org/articles/101965/elife-101965-fig3-v1.jpg)

-**Figure 3.:** N-methyl-d-aspartate (NMDA) receptor activity in the perirhinal cortex (PRh) supports online integration in stage 2 after few sound-light pairings in stage 1 but NOT after many sound-light pairings.(A) Schematic of the behavioral procedure for Experiment 2A (Group 8-VEH, n = 9; and Group 8-DAP5, n = 9).
+**Figure 3.:** (A) Schematic of the behavioral procedure for Experiment 2A (Group 8-VEH, n = 9; and Group 8-DAP5, n = 9).
 The red arrow indicates that the infusion of either DAP5 or vehicle (VEH) occurred before stage 2.
 (B) Percentage freezing to the preconditioned sound (left panel) and to the conditioned light (right panel), averaged across the eight trials of their respective tests.
 Data shown are means ± SEM.
 The asterisk (*) denotes a statistically significant difference (p<0.05).
 (C) Schematic of the behavioral procedure for Experiment 2B (Group 32-VEH, n = 9; and Group 32-DAP5, n = 10).
 The red arrow indicates that the infusion of either DAP5 or VEH occurred before stage 2.
 (D) Percentage freezing to the preconditioned sound (left panel) and to the conditioned light (right panel), averaged across the eight trials of their respective tests.
 Data shown are means ± SEM.

-## Experiment 2B: Rats exposed to 32 sound-light pairings in stage 1
+### Experiment 2B: Rats exposed to 32 sound-light pairings in stage 1

-## Conditioning
+#### Conditioning

 The baseline levels of freezing during conditioning and test sessions were low (<10%) and did not differ between groups (largest F(1,17) = 3.099; p=0.096).
 The mean (± SEM) levels of freezing to the light on its final pairing with shock were 95.6 ± 2.9% in Group 32-VEH and 92 ± 6.1% in Group 32-DAP5.
 Conditioning of the light was successful.
 Freezing to the light increased across the four light-shock pairings (F(1,17) = 345.48; p<0.001; np2 = 0.953; 95% CI: [2.403, 3.018]).
 The rate of this increase did not differ between groups (F(1,17) = 0.197; p=0.663), and there were no significant between-group differences in overall freezing to the light (F(1,17) = 0.650; p=0.431).

-## Test
+#### Test

 Figure 3D shows mean (± SEM) levels of freezing averaged across the eight test presentations of the sound alone (left panel) and light alone (right panel) in Experiment 2B.
 The statistical analysis confirmed what is evident in the figure: both groups showed equivalent levels of freezing to the directly conditioned light (F(1,17) < 0.752; p=0.398), and to the sensory preconditioned sound (F(1,17) = 1.270; p=.275).

 This experiment has replicated previous findings that the PRh is not involved in the conditioning of fear responses to a stimulus that is directly paired with foot shock (Bang and Brown, 2009; Campeau and Davis, 1995; Kholodar-Smith et al., 2008; Lindquist et al., 2004; Romanski and LeDoux, 1992; Wilensky et al., 2006; Wong et al., 2019).
 It has also revealed two new findings.
 The first is that, after few (eight) sound-light pairings in stage 1, acquisition of fear to the sound requires activation of PRh NMDA receptors across the session of light-shock pairings in stage 2 (Experiment 2A).
 The second is that, after many (32) sound-light pairings in stage 1, acquisition of fear to the sound does not require activation of PRh NMDA receptors in stage 2.
 Taken together, these results are consistent with the hypothesis that increasing the number of sound-light pairings changes the way that rats integrate the sound-light and light-shock memories in a sensory preconditioning protocol.
 After few sound-light pairings, rats form a mediated sound-shock memory during conditioning of the light.
 After many sound-light pairings, rats no longer form a mediated sound-shock memory but, instead, chain the sound-light and light-shock memories when tested with the sound.

-## Experiments 3A and 3B: After a few sound-light pairings, integration requires communication between the PRh and BLA in stage 2; after many sound-light pairings, it does not
+### Experiments 3A and 3B: After a few sound-light pairings, integration requires communication between the PRh and BLA in stage 2; after many sound-light pairings, it does not

 The PRh and BLA share strong reciprocal connections (Höistad and Barbas, 2008; McDonald, 1998; McIntyre et al., 1996; Ottersen, 1982; Pitkänen et al., 2000; Shi and Cassell, 1999) and work together to support different aspects of memory in rats (Gómez-Chacón et al., 2012; Perugini et al., 2012; Santos et al., 2023), cats (Bauer et al., 2007; Collins et al., 2001; Paz et al., 2006), monkeys (Mogami and Tanaka, 2006; Ohyama et al., 2012), and people (Cooper et al., 2023; Dolcos et al., 2004; Mochizuki et al., 2020; Ritchey et al., 2008).
 Here, we examined whether communication between the PRh and BLA is necessary for integration of the sound-light and light-shock memories that form in sensory preconditioning.
 We first examined this communication requirement in stage 2 of the protocols involving either few (8; Experiment 3A) or many (32; Experiment 3B) sound-light pairings in stage 1.
 In each of these experiments, rats underwent surgery in which an excitotoxic lesion of the PRh was created in one hemisphere and a single cannula was implanted in the BLA in either the same hemisphere (i.e., ipsilateral to the lesion; Groups IPSI) or the opposite hemisphere (i.e., contralateral to the lesion; Groups CONTRA).
 After recovery, these rats were exposed to either 8 (Experiment 3A) or 32 (Experiment 3B) sound-light pairings in stage 1, and a session of light-shock pairings in stage 2.
 Immediately prior to this session, rats received a BLA infusion of the GABAA receptor agonist, muscimol, which is widely used to silence neuronal activity (e.g., Helmstetter and Bellgowan, 1994; Wilensky et al., 2006; Holmes et al., 2013).
 This infusion transiently disconnects the PRh and BLA for rats in Groups CONTRA as these rats do not have a functioning PRh and BLA in either hemisphere, but spares PRh-BLA connectivity for rats in Groups IPSI, as these rats have a functioning PRh and BLA in one hemisphere.
 Finally, all rats were tested with presentations of the sound alone and light alone in stage 3.

 The previous experiment showed that increasing the number of sound-light pairings in stage 1 changes how rats integrate the sound-light and light-shock memories to generate fear of the sound: it functionally shifts the integration from mediated (sound-shock) learning in stage 2 to chaining at test in stage 3.
 Accordingly, we hypothesized that, among rats exposed to eight sound-light pairings in stage 1 (Experiment 3A), integration of the sound-light and light-shock memories would require communication between the PRh and BLA in stage 2; and, hence, be impaired by the PRh-BLA disconnection in Group 8-CONTRA.
 That is, relative to rats in Group 8-IPSI, we expected that rats in Group 8-CONTRA would freeze just as much when tested with presentations of the directly conditioned light but significantly less when tested with presentations of the preconditioned sound.
 By contrast, among rats exposed to 32 sound-light pairings in stage 1 (Experiment 3B), we hypothesized that fear of the sound would not require communication between the PRh and BLA in stage 2; and, hence, would not be impaired by the PRh-BLA disconnection in Group 32-CONTRA.
 That is, relative to rats in Group 32-IPSI, we expected that rats in Group 32-CONTRA would freeze just as much when tested with presentations of the directly conditioned light and when tested with presentations of the preconditioned sound.

-## Experiment 3A: Rats exposed to eight sound-light pairings in stage 1
+### Experiment 3A: Rats exposed to eight sound-light pairings in stage 1

-## Conditioning
+#### Conditioning

 The baseline levels of freezing during conditioning and test sessions were low (<10%) and did not differ between groups (largest F(1,20) = 2.925; p=0.103).
 Conditioning was successful.
 The mean (± SEM) levels of freezing to the light on its final pairing with shock were 48 ± 10.0% in Group 8-IPSI and 58.3 ± 9.7% in Group 8-CONTRA.
 Freezing to the light increased across the four light-shock pairings in stage 2 (F(1,20) = 28.836; p<0.001; np2 = 0.590; 95% CI: [0.742, 1.684]).
 The rate of this increase did not differ between groups (F(1,20) = 0.469; p=0.501), and there were no significant between-group differences in overall levels of freezing (F(1,20) = 0.480; p=0.496).

-## Test
+#### Test

 Figure 4B shows mean (± SEM) levels of freezing averaged across the eight test presentations of the sound alone (left panel) and light alone (right panel) in Experiment 3A.
 Both groups showed equivalent levels of freezing to the light (F(1,20) = 2.819; p=0.109).
 However, rats that received an infusion of muscimol into the contralateral BLA (Group 8-CONTRA) showed significantly lower levels of freezing to the preconditioned sound than rats that received an infusion of muscimol into the ipsilateral BLA (Group 8-IPSI; F(1,20) = 12.883; p=0.002; np2 = 0.392; 95% CI: [0.398, 1.501]).